PRNicovich/SerialMultiplexer/README.md

 ## Repo contents

-The repository contains STEP files, all required STL files, and pics of the completed assembly.
-Build notes, and full bill of materials (including fasteners and springs omitted in the STEP files), and controller and PC codes will be added soon.
+.\STEP Files\ - STEP files of full assembly and of the custom base plate to mount to a metric optical table.

+.\STL Files\ - All files for 3D printing.
+These are ready to go into your favorite slicer software to generate 3D printer machine code.

+.\Pics\ - Photos and renderings of the completed assembly.
+A video of the robot motion testing in action is included.

+.\Hardware\ - Bill of Materials for all items to be purchased for this build.
+This includes all fasteners and other hardware omitted in the STEP files.
+A measured drawing for the base plate is included, ready to be sent to your local machine shop (or give making it yourself a shot).

+.\Code\ - Arduino controller and MATLAB PC-side codes coming soon!